rodneyshupe/Libations/Recipes/Cocktails.rst

 Traditional Caesar
 ^^^^^^^^^^^^^^^^^^

+**Ingredients**

 - 1 oz.
 Vodka
 - 2 dashes of hot sauce
 - 3 grinds of salt and pepper
 - 4 dashes Worcestershire sauce
 - 5 oz.
 Motts Clamato

+**Method**

+Rim a glass with celery salt and fill with ice.
+Add Vodka and mix in a splash of Worcestershire, hotsauce.
+Fill with Mott's Clamato, season with salt and pepper, then garnish with a lime wedge and/or celery.

 Caesar Arcadia
 ^^^^^^^^^^^^^^

-Created by: David Mulock, Ja Bistro (Toronto)
+*Created by: David Mulock, Ja Bistro (Toronto)*

+**Ingredients**

 - 1 1/2 oz.
 Vodka
 - 1/2 oz. fresh PEI oyster juice